glic3rinu/glic3rinu.github.io/pages/lessons-learned-communitylab.md

 7. **Common development tools and network utils are missing :(**

-    Most probably your `experiment.sh` will need to start with something like this (and hope for Internet connectivity being available too):
+    For sure your `experiment.sh` will start with something like this (and hope for Internet connectivity being available too):

     ```bash
     apt-get update && \